ui-icts/redcap-admin-dashboard/README.md

 ## Admin Dashboard

 ### Description
 The REDCap Admin Dashboard provides a number of reports on various project and user metadata in a sortable table view.
 This data can also be downloaded as a CSV formatted file (as well as other delimited formats).
 Additionally, user-defined reports can be included via custom SQL queries.
-Reports can also optionally be shared with non-admin users in a limited format (see Executive View).
+Reports can optionally be shared with non-admin users in a limited format (Executive View).

 The following reports are enabled by default:
 * **Projects by User** (List of all users and the projects to which they have access)